shru0405/shru0405/README.md

 - 👋 Hi, I’m @shru0405
 - 👀 I’m interested in anything Analytics and Machine Learning
 - 🌱 I’m currently learning how to implement ML algorithms
-- 💞️ I’m looking to collaborate on open source projects that use Ds or ML
+- 💞️ I’m looking to collaborate on open source projects that use DS or ML
 - 📫 How to reach me shruthi.madgi05@gmail.com or https://www.linkedin.com/in/shruthi-m-57628593/
 -